pavelvlpavlov/food_diets_eda/README.md

 `notebooks`: Contains Jupyter notebooks with Python code blocks used for data cleaning and analysis, and detailed explanations of the different steps

-`dashboards`: contains the tableau visualizations as images
+`dashboards`: Contains the tableau visualizations as images

-`tableau`: contains tableau vizualizations
+`tableau`: Contains tableau vizualizations

 ## Visualizations and Results
   [Link to Tableau Public](https://public.tableau.com/app/profile/pavel.pavlov1285/vizzes)